-This little card would be sure to delight a child and it was very easy to achieve.
+This little card would be sure to delight any child and it was very easy to achieve.

 Now I can hear many of you saying "I can't draw ... paint ...etc." well my answer to that is neither can I

-But you can get over the fear that you have of putting that color onto some blank card and having a go
+But you can get over any fear that you have of putting that colour onto some blank card and having a go.
+Don't be scared

-The fence and the birds in this card are free hand drawn and the video shows you how to do them
+The fence and the birds in this card are free hand drawn and in the video I show you how to do them for your self

-This is an old stamp and I don't know if it is still available
+This is a very old stamp that I have in my collection and I don't know if it is still available for you to purchase

 You will also need Water Colour Card as ordinary card will pill and spoil the look of your design.